calapsss/simplyfly-flightscheduler/README.md

 ## TODO
+1. Need a sample mock data
-1. Transition to Real Database
+2. Transition to Real Database
-2. Prototype with Supabase and Vercel
+3. Prototype with Supabase and Vercel
-3. Functional And Working
+4. Functional And Working
-4. Upload roster
+5. Upload roster
-5. Autosync
+6. Autosync
+7. Need Agent file for creation.